poepublic/shareabouts-pbboston/doc/DEPLOY.md

 If you are also building and installing the Shareabouts API yourself, it has its own documentation.
 If you'd rather use OpenPlans' hosted API, [contact us](api.shareabouts.org).

 You can deploy to any server that supports Django, but using a PaaS providers and our instructions below may be easier.
-The easist approach is to deploy via our "Deploy to Heroku" button.
+The easiest approach is to deploy via our "Deploy to Heroku" button.

 Deploying to Heroku with the button
 ----------------------------